 Consider now the other New Testament citations: “Another angel, a second, followed, saying, ‘Fallen, fallen is Babylon the great, she who made all nations drink the wine of her impure passion’” (Rev. 14:8).
 “The great city was split into three parts, and the cities of the nations fell, and God remembered great Babylon, to make her drain the cup of the fury of his wrath” (Rev. 16:19). “[A]nd on her forehead was written a name of mystery: ‘Babylon the great, mother of harlots and of earth’s abominations’” (Rev. 17:5).
 “And he called out with a mighty voice, ‘Fallen, fallen is Babylon the great’” (Rev. 18:2). “[T]hey will stand far off, in fear of her torment, and say, ‘Alas! alas! thou great city, thou mighty city, Babylon!
 In one hour has thy judgment come’” (Rev. 18:10).
 “So shall Babylon the great city be thrown down with violence” (Rev. 18:21).

 These references can’t be to the one-time capital of the Babylonian empire.
 That Babylon had been reduced to an inconsequential village by the march of years, military defeat, and political subjugation; it was no longer a “great city.”
-It played no important part in the recent history of the ancient world.
 From the New Testament perspective, the only candidates for the “great city” mentioned in Revelation are Rome and Jerusalem.

 “But there is no good reason for saying that ‘Babylon’ means ‘Rome,’” insists Boettner.
 But there is, and the good reason is persecution.
 The authorities knew that Peter was a leader of the Church, and the Church, under Roman law, was considered organized atheism.
-(The worship of any gods other than the Roman was considered atheism.)
-Peter would do himself, not to mention those with him, no service by advertising his presence in the capital—after all, mail service from Rome was then even worse than it is today, and letters were routinely read by Roman officials.
-Peter was a wanted man, as were all Christian leaders.
+Peter would do himself, not to mention those with him, no service by advertising his presence in the capital.
 Why encourage a manhunt?
-We also know that the apostles sometimes referred to cities under symbolic names (cf. Rev. 11:8).
+We also know that the apostles sometimes referred to cities under symbolic names (see Rev. 11:8).

-In any event, let us be generous and admit that it is easy for an opponent of Catholicism to think, in good faith, that Peter was never in Rome, at least if he bases his conclusion on the Bible alone.
+But let us be generous and admit that it is easy for an opponent of Catholicism to think that Peter was never in Rome, at least if he bases his conclusion on the Bible alone.
 But restricting his inquiry to the Bible is something he should not do; external evidence has to be considered, too.

 Early Christian Testimony

-William A. Jurgens, in his three-volume set The Faith of the Early Fathers, a masterly compendium that cites at length everything from the Didache to John Damascene, includes thirty references to this question, divided, in the index, about evenly between the statements that “Peter came to Rome and died there” and that “Peter established his See at Rome and made the bishop of Rome his successor in the primacy.”
-A few examples must suffice, but they and other early references demonstrate that there can be no question that the universal—and very early—position (one hesitates to use the word “tradition,” since some people read that as “legend”) was that Peter certainly did end up in the capital of the Empire.
+William A. Jurgens, in his three-volume The Faith of the Early Fathers, a masterly compendium that cites at length everything from the Didache to John Damascene, includes thirty references to this question, divided, in the index, about evenly between the statements that “Peter came to Rome and died there” and that “Peter established his See at Rome and made the bishop of Rome his successor in the primacy.”
+A few examples must suffice, but they and other early references demonstrate that there can be no question that the universal—and very early—position was that Peter certainly did end up in the capital of the empire.

 A Very Early Reference

 Tertullian, in The Demurrer Against the Heretics (A.D.
 200), noted of Rome, “How happy is that church . . . where Peter endured a passion like that of the Lord, where Paul was crowned in a death like John’s [referring to John the Baptist, both he and Paul being beheaded].”
-Fundamentalists admit Paul died in Rome, so the implication from Tertullian is that Peter also must have been there.
-It was commonly accepted, from the very first, that both Peter and Paul were martyred at Rome, probably in the Neronian persecution in the 60s.
+Protestants admit Paul died in Rome, so the implication from Tertullian is that Peter also must have been there.

 In the same book, Tertullian wrote that “this is the way in which the apostolic churches transmit their lists: like the church of the Smyrnaeans, which records that Polycarp was placed there by John; like the church of the Romans, where Clement was ordained by Peter.”
 This Clement, known as Clement of Rome, later would be the fourth pope.
-(Note that Tertullian didn’t say Peter consecrated Clement as pope, which would have been impossible since a pope doesn’t consecrate his own successor; he merely ordained Clement as priest.)
 Clement wrote his Letter to the Corinthians perhaps before the year 70, just a few years after Peter and Paul were killed; in it he made reference to Peter ending his life where Paul ended his.

 In his Letter to the Romans (A.D.
 110), Ignatius of Antioch remarked that he could not command the Roman Christians the way Peter and Paul once did, such a comment making sense only if Peter had been a leader, if not the leader, of the church in Rome.